the-events-calendar/event-tickets/readme.txt

 == Changelog ==

 = [4.9.2] TBD =

+* Feature - Add new action `tribe_tickets_update_blocks_from_classic_editor` to allow for custom actions when updating the tickets blocks
+* Fix - Update blocks when moving from classic to blocks editor and viceversa [119426]
 * Fix - Remove dotted border for the RSVP block when viewed on mobile devices [118952]
 * Fix - Making sure all Blocks Editor code for Meta saving is PHP 5.2 compatible